akabiraka/mutation_analysis_by_PRoBERTa/README.md

 #### Training and testing (2)

 * This uses the PRoBERTa final layer features and trained a classifier layer.
 The report uses this approach since it samples balanced dataset for each batch.
 It also provides independence to design classification module.
+* To train and test Model-0:
+  * Train: `python MutationClassification0/train.py`
+  * Test: `python MutationClassification0/test.py`
+* To train and test Model-1:
-* To train: `python MutationClassification/train.py`
+  * To train: `python MutationClassification1/train.py`
-* To test: `python MutationClassification/test.py`
+  * To test: `python MutationClassification1/test.py`

 #### Analysis